How do I get disability insurance?

 On Your Own

 One of the best ways to get disability insurance is to buy it on your own.
 This lets you get the exact amount of coverage you need and lets you compare coverage and prices from a variety of insurance companies.
 Plus, you don’t need to worry about losing coverage if you change jobs or leave a particular professional organization.
-Your best bet is to work with a licensed insurance agent to learn about your options and get a disability insurance quote.
+Your best bet is to work with a financial professional to learn about your options and get a disability insurance quote.
 He or she can help tailor coverage to your exact needs as well.
-Learn more about working with and finding an agent.
+Learn more about working with a financial professional.